Seirdy/seirdy.one/content/posts/cli-best-practices.md

 5. Conform to tools that share a similar niche.
 If you're using Rust to make a fast alternative to popular coreutils: model its behavior, help-text, and man pages after `ripgrep` and `fd`.
 If you're making a linter for Go: copy `go vet`.

 6. If you want to keep your tool simple, make the output readable to both humans and machines; it should work well when streamed to another program's standard input and when parsed by a person.
-This is especially useful when people redirect output streams to log files.
+This is especially useful when people redirect output streams to log files, and to screen readers.

 7. Consider splitting related functionality between many executables (the UNIX way) and/or sub-commands (like Git).
 I split [MOAC's](https://sr.ht/~seirdy/moac) functionality across both `moac` and `moac-pwgen`, and gave `moac` three subcommands.
 The ["Consistent commands trees"](https://lucasfcosta.com/2022/06/01/ux-patterns-cli-tools.html#consistent-commands-trees) section of Lucas' article has good advice.